Adding sleepers to your garden

 You should consider the physical location of your project and the drainage of the surrounding area as this may impact your choice.
 Hardwoods are very heavy to manoeuvre if you have a project at the end of your garden but tend to have better drainage when used as retaining walls or for raised beds.

-When it comes to fixings there’s a broad range available online, with sizes and shapes suitable for every purpose.
-We recommend using a mixture of timber screws, wooden dowel, nail plates and corner brackets for additional support.
+When it comes to fixings, there’s a broad range available, with sizes and shapes suitable for every purpose.
+We recommend using a mixture of timber screws, wooden dowels, nail plates and angle brackets for additional support.

 The longevity and durability of both materials vary, so we recommend considering whether you choose to work with treated or untreated timber and any additional finishes you may wish to apply.
 Left untreated, both softwoods and hardwoods will silver over time, due to the natural tannins being bleached by water and the sun.

-All of the timber sleepers stocked at Wickes are FSC certified from responsible and well-managed forests.
+All of the timber sleepers stocked at Wickes are FSC certified from responsible and well-managed forests, as part of our Responsbile Business ethos.

 Tools

-An impact driver.
-Featuring enhanced torque and variable speeds, powerful and controlled pulses drive fixings into even the toughest of surfaces.
+An impact driver features enhanced torque, variable speeds, powerful and controlled pulses to drive fixings into even the toughest of surfaces.

 A drill bit set.
 Although you may need specialist sizes and driving bits for some jobs, a drill bit set will cover most eventualities.
 Go for a combination set to begin building your collection.

-A belt sander.
-Remove rough textures and smooth over large surfaces with ease.
-We recommend choosing a model with integrated dust extraction and having a selection of different grit sandpapers to hand.
+A belt sander remove rough textures and smooth over large surfaces with ease.
+We recommend choosing a model with integrated dust extraction and having a selection of different sanding belts to hand.

-A tape measure.
-Essential for any DIY project, choose a retractable option with clear markings for easy reading.
+A tape measure is essential for any DIY project.
+Choose a retractable option with clear markings for easy reading.

-Protective workwear.
-Essential for your safety, we recommend having work gloves, a dust mask, safety goggles and ear protectors to hand.
+Protective workwear is essential for your safety, we recommend having work gloves, a dust mask, safety goggles and ear protectors to hand.

 Cutting